 Ways of Working

-term or ongoing, depending on the needs of
+short term or on-going, depending on the needs of the individual.

 Its focus is primarily our relationship to ourselves,